TosbackCgusBridge-Bot/CGUs-versions/Miniclip/Privacy Policy.md

 Play Games at Miniclip.com Empire A new kingdom awaits!
 Join a faction
 Fight for the crown!
-Ninja Painter Your daily challenge Score 45,000 points
+Lumberjack Your daily challenge Score 20,000 points
-Ninja Painter Bullfrog Poker Texas Hold’em!
+Lumberjack Games Bullfrog Poker Texas Hold’em!
 Show your poker face
 Go all-in!
 New games!
 Hit the homepage
 Great new games out now My Miniclip Credits